Do you want a perfect holiday ham on your table this year? Read on for some tips to make a very special treat for your family.

 I think the main reason he loved the change so much is because the two holidays are so close together.
 And while he loves turkey left overs as much as the next person, the change to a totally different meat for our Christmas dinner really appealed to him.

-Hormel hams are great for any gathering.
-From a tree trimming party, to a full blown holiday meal, to ham for Christmas morning brunch, or the day after, it is the perfect choice.
+From a tree trimming party, to a full blown holiday meal, to Christmas morning brunch, or the day after, ham is the perfect choice.

 Look what goes into the glaze for this ham!!
 How can it not taste delicious with honey mustard, honey, brown sugar, pineapple juice, vegetable juice and more and more.
 So many wonderful flavors to make this ham taste unreal!